docsforadobe/after-effects-expression-reference/docs/general/random-numbers.md

 #### Description

 The random and gaussRandom methods use a seed value that controls the sequence of numbers.

 By default, the seed is computed as a function of a unique layer identifier, the property within the layer, the current time, and an offset value of `0`.

+Call `seedRandom()` to set the offset to something other than 0 to create a different random sequence.

+The offset value–but not the timeless value–is also used to control the initial value of the wiggle function.

-Call seedRandom to set the offset to something other than 0 to create a different random sequence.
-Use true for the timeless argument to not use the current time as input to the random seed.
-Using true for the timeless argument allows you to generate a random number that doesn't vary depending on the time of evaluation.
-The offset value, but not the timeless value, is also used to control the initial value of the wiggle function.
+Use `true` for the timeless argument to not use the current time as input to the random seed.
+Using `true` for the timeless argument allows you to generate a random number that doesn't vary depending on the time of evaluation.

 For example, this expression on the Opacity property sets the Opacity value to a random value that does not vary with time: